 That does not make TradingView identical to FTMO, but it does force the strategy to respect the chart's minimum price increment more carefully.

 I would also avoid treating display values like Tick size = 0.00 and Tick value = 0 as literal practical zeros.
-It is safer to anchor the explanation to observed symbol pricing behaviour, the 2-digit quote format, and the actual tradable outcome.
+MT5 rounds tick size to the quote precision, so for a 2-digit quoted symbol the display can truncate to 0.00 even though the real minimum increment is 0.01.
+Anchor the explanation to the observed symbol pricing behaviour and the 2-digit quote format, not the zeros on screen.

 For the volatility and unit side of this discussion, ATR (Average True Range) and Risk Reward are natural follow-ons.